khairilazrimc/laraGigster/README.md

 ## About LaraGigster

-LaraGigster is a youtube crash course project built based on [this video](https://www.youtube.com/watch?v=MYyJ4PuL4pY) posted by Traversy Media.
+LaraGigster is a project built based on [this video](https://www.youtube.com/watch?v=MYyJ4PuL4pY) posted by Traversy Media.

 It is built as a system that intends to be the home of Laravel-based projects or jobs where the User (Gigster) have to sign-up to post the vacancies they have in their jobs/projects (Gigs).